core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # The Group Manager # {#group-manager}

 As with OSCORE, endpoints communicating with Group OSCORE need to establish the relevant Security Context.
 Group OSCORE endpoints need to acquire OSCORE input parameters, information about the group(s) and about other endpoints in the group(s).
 This document is based on the existence of an entity called Group Manager and responsible for the group, but it does not mandate how the Group Manager interacts with the group members.
-The responsibilities of the Group Manager are compiled together in {{sec-group-manager}}.
+The list of responsibilities of the Group Manager is compiled in {{sec-group-manager}}.

 It is RECOMMENDED to use a Group Manager as described in {{I-D.ietf-ace-key-groupcomm-oscore}}, where the join process is based on the ACE framework for authentication and authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.